Jumaruba/jtimesched/docs/02_assignment/02_assignment.md

 - `seconds` is -60;
 - `seconds` is a negative number higher than -60;

-Since negative numbers are not possible, it's expected that negative numbers are handled and are equals to zero.
+Since negative numbers are not possible, it's expected that negative numbers are handled and are equal to zero.

 ### Unit Tests & Outcome
-The tests implemented can be found [here](../../src/test/java/de/dominik_geyer/jtimesched/project/ProjectTimeTest.java).
+The tests implemented can be found [here](../../src/test/java/de/dominik_geyer/jtimesched/project/ProjectTest.java).

 ```java
 @ParameterizedTest